FRICO 2022 will take place in Bonn.

 - Applications of Combinatorial Optimization

 The format of the FRICO sets it apart from other workshops and conferences.
 Unique is that we explicitly support the presentation of work-in-progress including open problems and partial proof ideas next to the presentation of mathematical results.
 Moreover, the Industry Day allows you to connect to well-known companies that apply mathematics in practice.
 Representatives will present and motivate a mathematical problem that they solved in their companies.

 We are highly looking forward towards your participation and the exciting research area that you will present.
 We are confident that you will benefit from the FRICO as much as we did at last year’s FRICO in Kaiserlautern.

 Surely, you can already register for the FRICO 2021.
 You can simply register by sending an email to email@example.com.
 Please state your name, your university/chair/institution/company as well as your talk abstract and title(.txt/.pdf document, max 1500 characters).
 The talk will be held in English and be 30 minutes in length, including questions.
-You are welcome to ask any question by sending an email to firstname.lastname@example.org.
+You are welcome to ask any questions by sending an email to firstname.lastname@example.org.

 We will publish a full program after the registration deadline has passed.
 Stay tuned.

 Ulrich Pferschy described the origin of the FRICO in the program booklet of the 10th FRICO.
 We translated his words into English.